kafka, security, authentication, authorization, encryption, acls, compliance, best-practices, governance

 Resource-specific permissions: Avoid wildcard ACLs in production.
 Instead of granting access to all topics (*), explicitly list permitted topics.
 This prevents accidental access to sensitive data.

 Team-based access control: In multi-team environments, prefix topic names with team identifiers (e.g., marketing.events, engineering.logs) and grant ACLs accordingly.
 This creates clear ownership boundaries.
+For strategies on managing shared Kafka infrastructure across teams, see Multi-Tenancy in Kafka Environments.

 Regular audits: Review ACLs periodically to remove unused permissions and identify over-privileged accounts.

 Managing ACLs through command-line tools can become cumbersome as your cluster grows.
 Governance platforms provide visual ACL management interfaces that make it easier to understand and maintain permission structures across hundreds of topics and users.
+For broader access control patterns including RBAC and ABAC, see Access Control for Streaming.

 Encryption: Protecting Data in Transit and at Rest

 Encryption prevents unauthorized access to data as it moves through your infrastructure and while stored on disk.
+For detailed encryption implementation guidance, see Encryption at Rest and in Transit for Kafka.

-Encryption in Transit (TLS/SSL)
+Encryption in Transit (TLS 1.3)

 TLS encryption protects data as it travels between clients and brokers and between brokers.
 Without encryption, network traffic can be intercepted and read by anyone with network access.